 - Your X-rays will be returned to you.
 Please remember to ask for them.

-- you have pain that is not relieved by simple analgesia.
+- Pain that is not relieved by analgesia

 Mater acknowledges consumer consultation in the development of this patient information.